Love Is Strange (film): Critical response

-Love Is Strange received universal critical acclaim.
-The film has a "Certified Fresh" score of 93% on Rotten Tomatoes, based on 176 reviews, with an average rating of 7.73/10.
+Love Is Strange has a score of 93% on Rotten Tomatoes, based on 176 reviews, with an average rating of 7.73/10.
 The critical consensus states: "Held aloft by remarkable performances from John Lithgow and Alfred Molina, Love Is Strange serves as a graceful tribute to the beauty of commitment in the face of adversity."
-The film also has a score of 82 out of 100 on Metacritic, based on 42 reviews, indicating "universal acclaim".
+The film also has a score of 82 out of 100 on Metacritic, based on 42 reviews.

 Keith Uhlich of The A.V.
 Club named Love Is Strange the best film of 2014.